Griffon (Germany) Top Insiders

 Chairman of the Board, Chief Executive Officer

 Check out Risk vs Return Analysis to better understand how to build diversified portfolios, which includes a position in Griffon.
-Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in board of governors.
+Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in employment.

 For more detail on how to invest in Griffon Stock please use our How to Invest in Griffon guide.